Content

 Epidermal cysts and ingrown hair

 It’s also possible to experience an infection after hair transplant surgery.
-This affects less than one percent of patients.
-You can treat infections by exfoliating with warm compresses, twice-daily shampooing and antibiotics.
+Fewer than 1 percent of patients experience this adverse effect.
+You can treat infections by exfoliating with warm compresses, shampooing twice a day, and taking any antibiotics your doctor prescribes.

 If you are struggling with male pattern baldness, you may be considering FUT or FUE hair transplants.
-Both options are permanent and will leave you with a fuller head of hair — but there are some key differences between the two.
+Both hair transplant techniques are permanent and will eventually give you a fuller head of hair — but there are some key differences between the two.

 FUE is the more popular choice.
 It’s less invasive and doesn’t leave visible scarring.
 It’s also less painful and has a shorter recovery time.

-But FUT has its advantages.
-FUT hair transplants may be better for people with significant hair loss or who want a large area covered in only one session.
+FUT may be more successful for significant hair loss.
+FUT hair transplants can be better for people who want a large area covered in only one session.

 Regardless of what you choose, it’s a good idea to start by talking with an expert.
 We can help you book an online appointment with a healthcare professional.
-They will be able to assess your hair loss, suggest treatment options and talk you through the pros and cons of FUE vs FUT.
+They will be able to assess your hair loss, suggest treatment options, and talk you through the pros and cons of FUE versus FUT for your individual circumstances.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!